lakshitcodes/project-nexus/Project 2/README.md

 ## Project 2

-The first project in this internship is simply a login and signup page .
+The second project in this internship is a login and signup page with authentication .
-It is frontend only.
+It uses MONGODB as database.
+Make sure that mongod instance in running in the background.
+This is a fully functional login and signup page.

 To access it on your computer ,download all the files from this gitHub repository folder and then run the following commands in sequence.